Skip to content

 Schools/Colleges

-By participating in the annual OxWell Student Survey you can acquire valuable data about the wellbeing (health and happiness) and needs of your pupils, as well as contributing to our ongoing research in this field.
+By participating in the repeated OxWell Student Survey you can acquire valuable data about the wellbeing (health and happiness) and needs of your students, as well as helping provide useful information to local authorities and health providers, and contributing to ongoing essential research.

-The 2023 online survey is anonymous and exists in two age-appropriate versions, for pupils in Years 5 & 6 and Years 7 – 13 (including FE).
-Designed to be engaging and easy for pupils to use, the questions take most pupils about 30 minutes to complete and can be comfortably fitted into a lesson period.
+The 2025 online survey is completed directly by students onto via an online platform and they are not asked to give their name, address or date-of-birth.
+It has two age-appropriate versions, for students in Years 5 & 6 and Years 7 – 13 (including FE).
+Designed to be engaging and easy for pupils to use, the questions should take most pupils about 15 minutes to complete and can be comfortably fitted into a lesson period.

 What are the benefits of participating in the OxWell Student Survey?

-By measuring pupil wellbeing, the OxWell survey allows schools to build an understanding of the wider school context beyond statutory academic data.
-The data provided by OxWell can help inform regular, reflective evaluation and assessment of your pupils’ needs.
-It will also help you to ensure the support you are putting in place is led by those needs.
+By measuring student wellbeing, the OxWell survey allows schools to build an understanding of the wider school context beyond statutory academic data.
+The data provided by OxWell can help inform regular, reflective evaluation and assessment of the need of your students.
+It will also help us ensure the supports being provided is informed by up-to-date and good data.

 • provide a powerful vehicle for pupil voice, allowing students to share their insights and adding value to existing youth-voice mechanisms, such as youth councils